ananmaysuri/Skin-Disease-Detection-App/README.md

 And also the given types of allergies and skin diseases:

-1.
+1. Acne-and-Rosacea-Photos

-2.
+2. Cellulitis-Impetigo-and-other-Bacterial-Infections

-3.
+3. Eczema-and-Atopic-Dermatitis-Photos

+4. Nail-Fungus-and-other-Nail-Disease

 # Application/Deployment:

 To deploy our models we have seamlessly integrated Tensorflow models using TFLite framework into a Flutter Android App, where we have used multiple APIs to create an engaging user-experience and provided with testing/educative as well as preventive and medical aid features.
-The features of our Application is listed as follows:
+The salient features of our Application is listed as follows:

+1. Tutorial Carousel to explain process

+2. User input form to check Symptoms

+3. 3-types of Prediction model for reliable test results

+4. Ailment information and awareness page

+5. Contact Doctor through Email and Whatsapp APIs

+6. Search for Local Hospitals using Google Map integration

+7. Appointment real-time database and scheduling

 # Files in Repository:

 1. Model Training, Data Preprocessing and Conversion to TFLite is shown in Skin-Cancer-Detection-App/Models/.. as Jupyter Notebooks.
 Data is taken from Kaggle for Melanoma Model and Cancer Model.
 For Allergy Model a custom scraper is implemented for obtaining data, which is shown in, Skin-Cancer-Detection-App/Models/allergy-model/..

-2. Models-TFLite contain the .tflite models of the codes shown in in /Models/..

-3. FLutter app design and model is contained in Skin-Cancer-Detection-App/App/..
+2. FLutter app design and model is contained in Skin-Cancer-Detection-App/App/..

-4. Install app and Requirements
+3. Models in .tflite formats and their labels are in App/assets/models

+4. Application APK

 Git LFS